 GlofishⓇ are a patented commercial brand that sells amazingly stunning fluorescent fish.
-They have neon bright coloration, come in several types and colors, and look amazing when kept in groups.
+They have neon-bright coloration, come in several types and colors, and look amazing when kept in groups.
 However, due to their less than natural coloration, they are not a fish species for everyone.
 They do, nonetheless, have a huge fanbase with many fish keepers choosing to keep them.
 This article discusses Glofish types & breeds.

 How The Glofish Came About

 The Glofish was never originally intended to be introduced to the fish keeping world.
 Rather it was the result of an experiment to create fish that could act as indicators of water pollution.
-However, when a picture was shown to the public of these fish and an aquarium business saw them, interest spiked, and the rest, as they say, became history!
+However, when a picture of these fish was shown to the public, an aquarium business saw them, interest spiked, and the rest, as they say, became history!

 Glofish Types And Colours